Alberta Quiltmakers and their Quilts – Sign-Up

-- We anticipate launching preorder sales of the book between late June to late August 2021.
+- We anticipate launching preorder sales of the book in fall 2021.

-- Once the book is printed in late summer, general sales of the book will begin in early September 2021.
+- We expect general sales of the book to begin later in fall 2021.

 For those interested in obtaining a copy of this new work or to give it as a gift, please sign up below.